Dirack/dirack/README.md

 ## Professional experience:

 - **Staff Geophysicist on a gravimetric survey of GPR Geophysics Ltda.
 From July to December of 2014.
-São Paulo, Brazil:** As GPR Geophysics employee, I've worked on Agência Nacional de Águas (ANA) gravimetric survey for aquifer prospecting on karst relief.
+São Paulo, São Paulo, Brazil:** As GPR Geophysics employee, I've worked on Agência Nacional de Águas (ANA) gravimetric survey for aquifer prospecting on karst relief.
 I was responsible for gravimetric data acquisition, data correction, and Bouguer anomaly maps construction.

-- Internship - gravimetric survey of UNIFAP/UFPA/CNPQ/ANP Research project.
+- **Internship - Gravimetric survey of UNIFAP/UFPA/CNPQ/ANP Research project.
 From November to December of 2013.
-Macapá, Brazil.

-ESTÁGIO11/2013 para 12/2013UNIFAP/UFPA/CNPQ/ANP | Macapá, AmapáFuiEstagiário no projeto conjunto UNIFAP/UFPA/CNPQ/ANP demétodos potenciais.
-Realizamos levantamentos gravimétrico emagnético ao longo rio Araguarí, Macapá-AP, com o objetivo dedelinear o relevo do embasamento naquela área
+Macapá, Amapá, Brazil:** As a member of the UNIFAP/UFPA/CNPQ/ANP research project for potential fields I've worked in gravimetric and magnetic data acquisition along Araguarí river, with the purpose of obtain the basement relief in that area.

 ## Youtuber - Programming teacher